Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Introduction

-The outline of the paper is as follows: in the next section we give details of the quantum stochastic walk used to model exciton transport in FMO and introduce the two models, one on incorporating pure dephasing in QSW and the other on including both incoherence and dephasing in the QSW.
-Subsequent to this we give details of the FMO complex, it's Hamiltonian and on how both QSW models are used to model exciton transport in FMO.
+The outline of the paper is as follows: in the next section we give details of the quantum stochastic walk used to model exciton transport in FMO and introduce the three models, one incorporating only incoherence, the other pure dephasing and finally, one including both incoherence and dephasing.
+Subsequent to this we give details of the FMO complex, its Hamiltonian and how the QSW schemes are used to model exciton transport in FMO.
 In section III we plot the results of our simulations for total site coherence, site population, mean square displacement and localization time.
 In section IV we discuss our results and plots via two tables, the first for localization time and the second for other quantities.
 We end the paper and section IV with conclusion which includes a perspective on future endeavors in this area.
+At the end, we close with an appendix which provides the codes and explains the methdology behind our calculations.